hreese/f5-smtp-monitor/README.md

 content checks (for example antivirus) by actually sending a test email.
 This is basically a simple SMTP client that adheres to the BIG-IP calling- and reporting conventions.

-Check the buildin help for up-to-date information on switches and usage:
+Check the builtin help for up-to-date information on switches and usage:

 ```sh
 $ f5-smtp-monitor --help